hankbesser/recursive-agents/CONTRIBUTING.md

 ## Questions?

 Have questions or want to share ideas?
-Check out our [Discussions](https://github.com/hankbesser/recursive-companion/discussions) tab!
+Check out our [Discussions](https://github.com/hankbesser/recursive-agents/discussions) tab!

-Thank you for helping make Recursive Companion better!
+Thank you for helping make Recursive Agents better!